ravenrothkopf/snakeTSL/README.md

 ## Project Overview and Game Rules
 For this project, I sought to create a game governed by a system generated using program synthesis rather than manual programming.
-The Snake is a game where the player controls a snake that moves around the screen, trying to collect apples.
+**Snake** is a game where the player controls a snake that moves around the screen through arrow key presses.
+The goal of the game is to collect the apples that appear on the screen without dying.

 The rules of the game are simple:
 1. If the snake hits itself, the game ends.
 2. If the snake hits a wall, the game ends.
 3. If the snake hits an apple, both the snake's length and the player's score increase by 1.

-Temporal Stream Logic (**TSL**) is a high-level, logical specification language used to synthesize reactive systems.
-With TSL, you can specify how a program will behave/react **over discrete time** and then generate a concrete code implementation that realizes that specification.
-Game development and reactive synthesis are well suited because
+In program synthesis, Temporal Stream Logic (**TSL**) is a high-level, logical specification language used to synthesize reactive systems.
+With TSL, you can specify how a program will behave/react over **discrete time** and then generate a concrete code implementation that realizes that specification.
+One reason why game development is a well suited domain for reactive program synthesis because games almost always require inputs from some environment (mouse clicks, key presses, screen taps, etc.), and must respond to those inputs/interactions (collect the token, move the character, increment the score, etc.).

 ## Reactive System Architecture
 The first step in TSL spec development is to figure out the inputs, outputs, and cells of your system.